saranmahadev/Stride/stride/templates/agent_commands/complete.md

 1. **Verify Sprint Completion**
    - All tasks in `plan.md` are checked: `- [x]`
    - `implementation.md` has logs for all Strides
-   - `/stride-review` has been run successfully
+   - `/stride:review` has been run successfully
+   - `/stride:validate` has been run and passed (all critical issues resolved)
    - All acceptance criteria from `proposal.md` are satisfied

+   **IMPORTANT: If `/stride:validate` has not been run or has critical failures:**
+   - STOP immediately
+   - Inform user: "Quality validation required before completion.
+Run `/stride:validate` first to check code quality, tests, and security."
+   - Do NOT proceed with completion until validation passes

 2. **Analyze Sprint Learnings**
    Review `implementation.md` for insights that affect: